New Hampshire battles to retain first-in-the-nation presidential primary as DNC leaders meet to vote on possible changes

 New Hampshire Democrats could still try to hold their primary first, but the national DNC could punish them by taking away the state's delegates for the Democratic convention.

-Meanwhile, the proposed plan isn't garnering support from state Democrats like Ray Buckley, New Hampshire Democratic Party chairman, who said he isn't against adding additional states to the calendar, but New Hampshire needs to remain first.
+Meanwhile, the proposed plan is facing opposition from state Democrats like Ray Buckley, New Hampshire Democratic Party chairman, who said he isn't against adding additional states to the calendar, but New Hampshire needs to remain first.

 Residents like Amanda Wihby, who co-owns the Red Arrow Diner, worries it may impact her business if Democrats go through with a plan to drop the granite state as their first primary stop.